 Schools devise assessments in Units 1 and 2 to suit their local context.
 In Units 3 and 4 students complete four summative assessments.
 The results from each of the assessments are added together to provide a subject score out of 100.
 Students will also receive an overall subject result (A-E).

-Summative internal assessment 1 (IA1): 20% Performance

-Summative internal assessment 2 (IA2): 20% Composition
+Summative internal assessment 1 (IA1): 20% Performance.
+Length: Performance 2-3 mins Statement written 200-400 words or Filmed 1-2 mins Summative internal assessment 2 (IA2): 20% Composition.
+Length Composition 1 min Statement written 200-400 words or Filmed 1-2 mins

-Summative internal assessment 3 (IA3): 35% Integrate project
+Summative internal assessment 3 (IA3): 35% Integrate project.